stencila/encoda/src/codecs/txt/README.md

 All `Node` types are encoded as plain text.
 For non-`string` primitive nodes, e.g. `boolean`, `number`, the plain text representation comes from the `toString()` method.

 No attempt is made to perform lossless encoding of more complex nodes.
 For `Array` nodes, items are encoded and joined by a single space.
-For `Object` nodes, key/value pairs are represented as space separated strings, with pairs joined by a space.
+For `Object` nodes, if there is a `content` node then that is encoded only, otherwise values are encoded as space separated strings.
 For example, the following `Article` node, encoded as [JSON5](../json5),

 ```json5 import=ex2
 {